 Popcorn is healthy.
 Or unhealthy… even dangerous, all depending on how it’s done.

 Popcorn kernels are always non-GMO, fiber-rich whole grains.
 If you like eating popcorn at night, I have good news.
 Corn kernels contain the amino acid tryptophan which can boost serotonin, the “happy” neurotransmitter.
-Because it can even help us have a good sleep by producing melatonin, the evening is my favourite time to eat foods rich in tryptophan.
+Because it can even help us have a good sleep by producing melatonin, the evening is my favorite time to eat foods rich in tryptophan.
 This amino acid gets into our brain most easily when we eat carbs without protein, making popcorn a good evening snack.

 Of course, popcorn is often covered with multiple pumps of golden liquid at the theater, and there is certainly room for improvement there.
 It's often soybean oil that's been colored and flavored; each tablespoon can contain about 130 calories.